 Anything else appraisers should know?

 If you are appraising a property with solar panels, the first thing you’ll need to figure out is whether the solar array is owned or leased.
-If it’s leased, it has no impact on value.
-(Simple!
-You can breathe a sigh of relief.)
-If it’s owned, make sure you’re competent in the valuation of this energy efficient feature.
+If the appraisal is completed for mortgage lending purposes, lenders are responsible for informing you of the accurate ownership structure of the solar panels.

 How can appraisers learn more about appraising solar panels and green homes?